Ex-US envoy: US groups need to stop interfering in Canada | Politics

 - Canada

-A former U.S. ambassador to Canada said Saturday groups in the U.S. need to cease interfering in what many call an occupation in Canada's capital as protesters opposed to vaccine mandates and COVID-19 restrictions held rallies in cities across the country in a show of solidarity with a week-long demonstration in Ottawa.
+A former US ambassador to Canada said groups in the US need to cease interfering in what many call an occupation in Canada's capital as protesters opposed to vaccine mandates and COVID-19 restrictions held rallies in cities across the country in a show of solidarity with a week-long demonstration in Ottawa.

-"Under no circumstances should any group in the USA fund disruptive activities in Canada.
+“Under no circumstances should any group in the USA fund disruptive activities in Canada.
 Period.
-Full stop," Bruce Heyman, a former U.S. ambassador under President Barack Obama tweeted.

-After crowdfunding site, GoFundMe said it would refund or redirect to charities the vast majority of millions raised by demonstrators protesting COVID-19 measures in the Canadian capital prominent U.S. Republicans like Florida Gov. Ron DeSantis complained.
+Full stop,” Bruce Heyman, a former US ambassador under President Barack Obama, tweeted late Saturday.
+After crowdfunding site GoFundMe said it would refund or redirect to charities the vast majority of millions raised by demonstrators protesting COVID-19 measures in the Canadian capital, prominent US Republicans like Florida Gov. Ron DeSantis complained.
+“It is a fraud for @gofundme to commandeer $9M in donations sent to support truckers and give it to causes of their own choosing,” DeSantis tweeted.
+He added he would investigate these deceptive practices and donors should be given a refund.
+But GoFundMe had already changed its mind and said it would be issuing refunds to all.
+GoFundMe said it cut off funding for the organizers because it had determined the effort violated the site's terms of service due to unlawful activity.
+Ontario Premier Doug Ford is calling it an occupation.
+Texas Attorney General Ken Paxon tweeted: “Patriotic Texans donated to Canadian truckers' worthy cause.''
+Texas Sen. Ted Cruz said on Fox News that the Canadian “government doesn't have the right to forcefully comply to their arbitrary mandates.''
+Heyman said Republicans are more publicly concerned about events in Canada than Russia.
+In Canada's largest city, Toronto, police set up road blocks throughout downtown, preventing any protesters in trucks or cars from getting near the provincial legislature, which is near where five major hospitals are located.
+And police later moved in to clear a key intersection in the city.
+No protest remains.
+Thousands descended in Ottawa again on the weekend.
+Participants roasted hotdogs and doled out baked goods under tarps, while two men on horseback traipsed through the town, one carrying a flag in support of former US President Donald Trump.
+Residents of Ottawa are furious at the nonstop blaring of horns, traffic disruption and harassment and fear no end is in sight.
+Ottawa's embattled police chief is calling it a “siege” that he can't manage.
+The “freedom truck convoy” has attracted support from Trump and many Republicans.
+“The Freedom Convoy is peacefully protesting the harsh policies of far left lunatic Justin Trudeau who has destroyed Canada with insane Covid mandates,” Trump said in a statement released Friday.
+In Toronto a couple hundred health-care workers and supporters marched from the University of Toronto to Hospital Row just south of the legislature.
+They held placards reading, “free-dumb” and “N95 masks for all.”
+Demonstrators also gathered in Quebec City, and Winnipeg, Manitoba, but they dispersed and police in those cities said they have learned lessons from Ottawa's predicament.
+Many Canadians have been outraged over the crude behavior.
+Some protesters set fireworks on the grounds of the National War Memorial late Friday.
+A number have carried signs and flags with swastikas last weekend and compared vaccine mandates to fascism.
+Protesters have said they won't leave until all mandates and COVID-19 restrictions are gone.
+They are also calling for the removal of Trudeau's government, though it is responsible for few of the measures, most of which were put in place by provincial governments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)